 1 tablespoon red chili flakes (less if you're sensitive to spice)

 2 red peppers - roasted, peeled, seeded, julienned (I use the ones in jar; also, use less if you're sensitive to spice)

 1 pound spinach - washed & roughly torn (or baby arugula)

 1/4 cup black olives - pitted (Kalamata, nicoise, Gaeta)*

 1/2 cup Parmesan cheese - grated

 salt and black pepper to taste

 *I leave out the olives & pine nuts

 Heat a bottom-lined, 2-quart saute pan to hot, and add the olive oil.
 Cook the garlic cloves, chili flakes, and bay leaves for 3 minutes.
+As the ground lamb and Cook until browned, about 10 minutes.
 Pour in the wine and reduce for about 3 minutes until syrupy.
 Mix in the tomatoes and peppers and bring to a boil.
 Reduce the heat to a simmer and cook for 30 minutes.
 Mix in remaining ingredients and cook an additional 10 minutes.
 Correct the seasoning and serve over your favorite pasta.